Jim Demetro, Sculptor

 - His themes are diverse as well: dancers, historical figures, famous people, whimsical sculptures, animals, and children at play.
 His Native American series includes a whole family of statues, from babies and children to parents and grandparents.
 These themes represent a diversity of ethnicities and cultures.

 - Finally, he also has a body of work that specifically emphasizes preserving history through important historic figures in their realm of time and place: Captain George Vancouver, Sacagawea, Lewis and Clark, York, and Native Americans to name a few.
-He has been previously honored with a half dozen recognitions for his work, including: the 2004 Lake Oswego People’s Choice Award, 2007 Innovative Services NW Caring Hearts Award, the 2008 Puerto Vallarta Special Citizen Appreciation Award and the 2016 Clark County Washington Arts Commission Lifetime Achievement Award. and the 2018 Vallarta Culture Institute Artist Award.
+He has been previously honored with a half dozen recognitions for his work, including: the 2004 Lake Oswego People’s Choice Award, 2007 Innovative Services NW Caring Hearts Award, the 2008 Puerto Vallarta Special Citizen Appreciation Award, the 2016 Clark County Washington Arts Commission Lifetime Achievement Award. and the 2018 Vallarta Culture Institute Artist Award.

 Christina Demetro, daughter and assistant/co-sculptor to Jim